-This document sets out the policy of IIFL Finance Limited “IIFL” on combating corruption and to conduct all of our business in an honest and ethical manner.
+This document sets out the policy of India Infoline Finance Limited "IIFL" on combating corruption and to conduct all of our business in an honest and ethical manner.
 We take a zero-tolerance approach to bribery and corruption and are committed to act professionally, fairly and with integrity in all our dealings wherever we operate.
 We are also committed to implement and enforce effective systems to counter bribery.
 The policy prohibits offering, promising, giving or authorizing others to give anything in excess of a certain value, as defined in organization's Gift Policy, either directly or indirectly, to any person or entity.
-Hence, this policy sets out the Company's long-standing policy on bribery and other forms of unlawful payments and provides guidance on combating corruption and to conduct all of our business in an honest and ethical manner.
+Hence, this policy sets out the Company's standards on bribery and other forms of unlawful payments and provides guidance on combating corruption and to conduct all of our business in an honest and ethical manner.
 It applies to all subsidiaries and operations.
 This Policy should be read in conjunction with IIFL's Gifts policy since corporate gifts and hospitality can be perceived as bribery and corruption.
 Therefore, it is important that compliance with this Policy includes adherence to the rules within IIFL's Gifts policy as well as following the spirit of IIFL's zero-tolerance approach to bribery and corruption.

 This Policy shall apply to all staff including directors, officers, shareholders of the Company and all appointed third party representatives of Company such as agents, consultants, others working on behalf of the Company irrespective of their location, function or grade.
-We require those providing services on our behalf to undertake their business without bribery or corruption.
+All those providing services on our behalf are expected to undertake their business without bribery or corruption.

 It is required to comply with all applicable anti-bribery and corruption laws and regulations when doing business on behalf of the company.
 These laws include the United Kingdom Bribery Act 2010 and other applicable laws relating to anti bribery and anti-corruption.

-“Bribery” is the “offer of undue reward by or to any person in a public sector, private employee, colleague or representative of another organisation in order to influence his / her behaviour in office and to induce them to act in contravention of the rules and regulations, ethics, trust and integrity”.
+- "Bribery" is the "offer of undue reward by or to any person in a public sector, private employee, colleague or representative of another organization in order to influence his / her behaviour in office and to induce them to act in contravention of the rules and regulations, ethics, trust and integrity"

 IIFL employees and third-party service providers are prohibited from:

-- Offering or suggesting a Bribe, or authorising the offer or suggestion of a Bribe
+- Offering or suggesting a Bribe, or authorizing the offer or suggestion of a Bribe

 - Paying Bribes